mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 hardware and software.
 See the documentation on [Artifact](../03.Artifact/docs.md) for more information.

-* _System_ -  A System is a group of devices belonging to the same product or logical entity connected to a [Mender Gateway](../../01.Get-started/06.Mender-Gateway/docs.md) instance.
-Devices in a System usually require coordination during the update process.

 * _Mender Client_ - A user space application installing updates to a device
 it is running on.
 It uses the Mender Server-side API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress